ENG498-JCDD/Team3/src/index.md

 ## Exigence

 Our current presidential administration (and the recent government shutdown) have reduced support/funding for SNAP benefits nationally.
 This has led many families across the country to experience higher levels of food insecurity.
 Trump's "Big Beautiful Bill" makes it harder for people to meet the requirements for SNAP benefits, and has brought billions of dollars in cuts to the SNAP program.
-(The current government shutdown is also impacting SNAP; without a budget, the government will not be able to disperse SNAP benefits to those who need them -- DO WE STILL NEED THIS PART?)
+(The current government shutdown is also impacting SNAP; without a budget, the government will not be able to disperse SNAP benefits to those who need them -- change to past tense, allude to possible future shutdown issues)

 ## Hypothesis